MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/posts/OJ_problem.md

 Okay, so done deal right?
 Could be, but of course I'm going to overcomplicate it.

 ## Analytically
-This looks like something I could solve with some kind of diffusion modelling under turbulence.
-Sounds interesting.
+This looks like something I could solve with some kind of diffusion modelling under turbulence maybe?
+Sounds interesting but i need to do some more research to actually be able to do it properly, I think.

 ## Numerically
 This is probably the most overkill way to do it, and that's what I like the most about it.
 Since I've been working to understand OpenFoam, it makes sense to try and model a shake of a bottle of juice in it and check out the results.